 It’s not all about the attendance numbers!
 Over and over we hear from Culture Days event organizers that the quality of engagement with the public is what makes participating a worthwhile experience.
 Here are some important measures of success to keep in mind when planning and subsequently evaluating your Culture Days events.
 When evaluating your activity, consider how many of these “qualitative” measures you achieved:

-You may be answering the following questions differently this year, making it difficult to compare your success to other years.
-However, these are still great factors to consider in order to evaluate your 2020 programs.
+You may be answering the following questions differently as we still deal with repurcussions of the COVID-19 crisis, making it difficult to compare your success to other years.
+However, these are still great factors to consider in order to evaluate your programs in 2021.

 Did you reach new potential clients and customers?

 Be sure to have a sign-in sheet, guest register, comment card, or some other way to collect participants contact information so you can inform them of your future activities.
 Advertise your paid services so people know what you have to offer in the 362 days that aren’t Culture Days.
 If you are a visual or craft artist, you can also have artwork for sale visible and clearly priced for anyone wishing to purchase a piece before or after participating in your activity.
 Similarly, musicians can have CDs for sale.
 You can find a sample sign-in sheet by signing in to your dashboard on our website.

 Do you have a performance, exhibition, or workshop coming up?
 Have promotional materials for upcoming events available and accessible.
 Display registration forms for upcoming classes or workshops, and have tickets for any upcoming performances on hand.